top of page

 • Top Base layer (2)

-• Shirts (long sleeve) synthetic (I like ones with a hood)
+• Shirts (long sleeve) synthetic (We like ones with a hood)

 • Insulation layer (zip up polar fleece or similar) (1)